 Writing is a great tool for reflection, and the end of a school year is an ideal time to reflect on goals, changes, and ideas for how students can embrace the summer and the year ahead.
 Try out some activities from Just Add Students, which includes scavenger hunts, outdoor activities, and of course, thoughtful writing activities.

 With time short, and plenty of things left to do to end the year, keeping things easy is likely a priority for you.
-Teaching Made Practical has seven low-prep activities to help you bring some fun into the last weeks of school, targeting at students in upper elementary grades.
+Teaching Made Practical has nine low-prep activities to help you bring some fun into the last weeks of school, targeting at students in upper elementary grades.

 How will you send off your students this year?
 Share your ideas and activities in the comments!